 Coming on Board

 The attention to workforce development is not done in a vacuum.
-When developing new programs, Liberty’s dedication to student success often means consulting with leaders in the particular industries, bringing in guest speakers who are leading experts, and building partnerships with like-minded organizations.
+When developing new programs, Liberty’s dedication to student success often means consulting with leaders in particular industries, bringing in guest speakers who are leading experts and building partnerships with like-minded organizations.